amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

       function applied to compute observation.
 Works ONLY with Line Segment region at the moment.
 Available options `"flux norm`" and `"none`".
-Default is `"none`". `"flux norm`" is the absolute value of the darcy flux in a cell.
+Default is `"none`". `"flux norm`" is the absolute value of the Darcy flux in a cell.

 The following observation functionals are currently supported.
 All of them operate on the variables identified.